YAERIN PYUN

 SOLO EXHIBITIONS:

-2024 The Landscape Between the End and Beginning, Studio Pottery London, London, UK
+2024 Landscape Between the End and Beginning, Studio Pottery London, London, UK

 SELECTED GROUP EXHIBITIONS: